napari/napari.github.io/dev/_sources/release/index.md

 tiles, each small enough to fit on the GPU.

 ![Image with a screenshot of napari 0.6.6 on the left and napari 0.7.0 on the right displaying a DeCAM image of the Milky Way.
 The image on the left is pixelated, while the image on the right is displayed at full resolution.](https://github.com/user-attachments/assets/d0a115a8-49d5-432c-b561-f29fe9ac8116)

+#### Rendering layers in physical space - units matter!

+In 0.6.6 and below, units were stored in metadata, but not used for rendering.
+Adding two layers that represented the same physical space, but had different units, e.g. a layer with `scale=500, units='nm'` and one with `scale=0.5, units='μm'` wouldn't overlap correctly, even though they should.

+Thanks to [#7889](https://github.com/napari/napari/pull/8395), layers with compatible units (i.e. those that share the same physical dimension per axis, like all spatial), will make use of `units` and `scale` to overlap correctly, using the smallest unit as the rendering space.

+Units can also be set globally on the layer list using `viewer.layers.units = ('nm', 'nm')`, forcing layers to be rendered in this space.
+If a new layer is added with more dimensions than the current layers, this global override is dropped with a warning.

 #### Points - any size you like 🟣